tom-gilbertsons-lab/bandit-data-modelling/README.md

 Clearly almost all pareto k-values < 0.7.\
-PSIS-LOO asks how well each model predicts unseen data, without penalising for additional parameters./ For example, in this dataset, though post-op patients have different parameters, on average, than healthy controls, gien our small sample sizes a given post-op patient's behavioural data would never be predictable.
-As expected, pareto k-values are generally > 0.7 (also PSIS-LOO (& WAIC); both CV approximations, are very close to the simple mean of the likelihoods- see `model_comparisons.mat`)./
+PSIS-LOO asks how well each model predicts unseen data, without penalising for additional parameters.
+For example, in this dataset, though post-op patients have different parameters, on average, than healthy controls, a post-op patient's behavioural data would never be predictable from the others (and so, as expected, pareto k-values are generally > 0.7).
+Also PSIS-LOO (& WAIC), both CV approximations, are very close to the mean of the likelihoods- see `model_comparisons.mat`).

-Is LOO-CV approximation needed (we don't have time to run LOO-CV) given we are actually asking which proposed cognitive algorithms best describe the data.
+Is LOO-CV approximation really needed to answer which proposed cognitive algorithm best describes the data? (we don't have time to run LOO-CV).

 As per Wilson & Collins 2019, have included the BIC (Bayes Information Criterion) and the LPT (Liklihood per trial) as suggested by the authoritative 'Ten Simple Rules....' https://doi.org/10.7554/eLife.49547